 Field House is a sports bar located right across from the Reading Terminal.
 General admission amenities include a five hour open bar, midnight champagne, live DJ and light fare.

-Chinatown’s famous karaoke bar is throwing down for New Year’s eve, with a premium open bar and large private party karaoke rooms available.
+The famous karaoke bar in Chinatown is throwing down for New Year’s eve, with a premium open bar and large private party karaoke rooms available.
 Complimentary hors d’oeuvres and champagne toasts are also part of the event.

 $89 to $3,000